theovier/athena/README.md

 The main purpose of this project is simply to play around with some ideas and homemade graphics.
 Don't expect anything too fancy or polished here.

+## Contribution

+Feel free to open pull-requests or discuss ideas about the project.

+## Acknowledgement

+I used the [Quilly-Crawler](https://github.com/Quillraven/Quilly-Crawler) game as reference of how to get started with KTX.

 ## License

 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/#)